lee-kyungho/pysdtest/README.md

 ### A Python/Stata Package for Stochastic Dominance Tests

 **PySDTest** is a Python 3 implementation of routines for Stochastic Dominance tests.
-This package was created by Kyungho Lee in collaboration with Yoon-Jae Whang.
+This package was created by Kyungho and Yoon-Jae Whang.

 The [paper](https://arxiv.org/abs/2307.10694) contains practical guidance for using **PySDTest**.
 In addition, we give an overview about concepts of stochastic dominance and testing methods.